MetOffice/lfric_core/documentation/source/accessibility.rst

 Accessibility statement for the LFRic core Docs website
 #######################################################

-Details on producing an accessibility statement can be found on the `Central Digital & Data Office government website`_.
+Change Details on producing an accessibility statement can be found on the `Central Digital & Data Office government website`_.

 This accessibility statement applies to content published on the